Matt Vierling Player Props: Tigers vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have the eighth-ranked team ERA across all MLB pitching staffs (3.50).
+- The Brewers' 3.52 team ERA ranks seventh among all league pitching staffs.

-- Brewers pitchers combine to allow 25 total home runs at a rate of 1.1 per game (to rank 14th in baseball).
+- The Brewers rank 13th in baseball in home runs surrendered (26 total, 1.1 per game).

-- Lauer gets the start for the Brewers, his fifth of the season.
-He is 3-1 with a 4.30 ERA and 19 strikeouts in 23 2/3 innings pitched.
+- Peralta gets the start for the Brewers, his fifth of the season.
+He is 2-2 with a 3.97 ERA and 23 strikeouts in 22 2/3 innings pitched.

-- In his most recent appearance on Wednesday against the Seattle Mariners, the left-hander went 7 2/3 innings, giving up two earned runs while surrendering four hits.
+- In his most recent time out on Saturday against the Boston Red Sox, the righty threw 5 2/3 innings, allowing four earned runs while surrendering five hits.

+- In four games this season, the 26-year-old has put up a 3.97 ERA and 9.1 strikeouts per nine innings, while allowing a batting average of .233 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.